CiscoDevNet/terraform-provider-intersight/website/docs/d/pci_switch.html.markdown

 ---
+subcategory: "pci"
 layout: "intersight"
 page_title: "Intersight: intersight_pci_switch"
-sidebar_current: "docs-intersight-data-source-pci-switch"
 description: |-
   PCI Switch present in a server connected to two GPUs and one PCIe adapter.
 ---

-# Data Source: intersight_pci._switch
+# Data Source: intersight_pci_switch
 PCI Switch present in a server connected to two GPUs and one PCIe adapter.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `device_id`:(string) The device id of the switch.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.